Nintendo Switch 2: Everything Confirmed So Far

 8-inch LCD Screen

-A report by Omdia analyst Hiroshi Hayase says Nintendo’s next system will sport an 8-inch LCD screen and will for sure arrive in late 2024, according to Bloomberg.
+A report by Omdia analyst Hiroshi Hayase says Nintendo’s next system will sport an 8-inch LCD screen, according to Bloomberg.
 This is the biggest display ever in the history of the company’s line of consoles.

 However, sticking with LCD is a step back from the OLED technology already included in the premium version of the Switch.
 The upgraded console includes a 7-inch screen, and the original model has a 6.2-inch screen.